kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ### Policy Actions

-Note: GAMMA leads met on 24th July 2025, and agreed that DENY is not going to be in scope for the initial iteration and will _potentially_ be added later.

-  * An **ALLOW** policy is permissive.
-  * A request is allowed if:
-    * It matches at least one rule in any ALLOW policy targeting the workload
+The only currently-defined policy action is `ALLOW`.
+A request is allowed if and only if it matches at least one rule in any ALLOW policy targeting the workload.

-  * If no ALLOW policy exists for a workload, traffic is permitted by default.
+If no authorization policies exist for a workload, traffic is permitted by default.

-See [#ALLOW and DENY](#allow-and-deny-policies) for interaction with DENY and how above semantics is slightly changed with the presence of DENY policies.

 ### Target of Authorization